janpetzold/az305-learning/README.md

 You can use the AppService WebJobs feature to run a program (.exe, Java, PHP, Python, or Node.js) or script (.cmd, .bat, PowerShell, or Bash) in the same context as a web app, API app, or mobile app.
 They can be scheduled or run by a trigger.
 WebJobs are often used to run background tasks as part of your application logic.

 Only AppService plans Premium V2 and Premium V3 are zone redundant.
-AppService Standard plan (S1) supports scaling up to 10 instances.
+AppService Standard plan (S1) supports (auto-)scaling up to 10 instances.
 AppService Free plans (D1, F1) don't have SSL Certificates.

 Deployment slots provided by Azure web apps is the fastest method for swapping between deployed environments.

 Scale Up (vertical): add more power to existing infra / Scale Out (horizontal): add more infra (nodes)

 Azure CycleCloud Provides the simplest way to manage HPC workloads using any scheduler (like Slurm, Grid Engine, HPC Pack, HTCondor, LSF, PBS Pro, or Symphony) on Azure.

+Azure Mobile App Service & Azure Notification Hubs enable sending Push notifications from backend (to mobile apps).

 **Messaging**